vernonclarke/Rfits/README.md

    f. **Download Data**

-   When satisfied that baseline and stimulation are correctly specified, click the **Download Data** button to export the traces to a 'csv' spreadsheet.
-A dialog box appears allowing you to choose the name and location of the 'csv' file.
+   When satisfied that baseline and stimulation are correctly specified, click the **Download Data** button to export the traces to a `csv` spreadsheet.
+A dialog box appears allowing you to choose the name and location of the `csv` file.

    As stated the steps, options, and workflow are the same for both interfaces.
 Some equivalent images obtained from the shiny `UI` launched by `analyseABFshiny()` are: